plan-systems/design-docs/proof-of-correctness.md

 Below, we express a [scenario](#scenario), list a [set of specifications](#Specifications-&-Requirements), and propose [a system of operation](#Proposed-System-of-Operation) intended to address the scenario and specifications.
 We then proceed to demonstrate [correctness for each specification](#Proof-of-Requirements-&-Claims), citing how the system and its prescribed operation satisfies that specification.

-This document, although labeled "proof", is not perfect and contains areas needing deeper analysis.
+This document, although labeled "proof", is not perfect and has areas needing deeper analysis.
 It is intended to be a blueprint and serve as an ongoing open analysis of a pluggable, distributed, and extensible system.
 The data structures listed here are intended to convey understanding and model correctness more than they are intended to be performant.

 ## Table of Contents